thecodingmontana/thecodingmontana/README.md

-# Hi there, I'm @thecodingmontana! 🌐
+# Hi 👋 My name is Christopher Odhiambo

 I'm a passionate software developer from Kenya with a keen interest in building robust, user-friendly, and scalable applications